Carroll Senior High School: Fine arts

 Carroll Senior High School/High School offers four concert bands, three jazz bands, the Carroll Dragon Marching Band, Carroll Indoor Percussion, five concert choirs, one show choir, the 2011 State Champion Emerald Belles drill team, Color Guard, and the Carroll Theatre program.

 Band

-In 2007, 2010, 2014, 2018, 2020, 2021, and 2025 Carroll Senior High’s Jazz Orchestra was selected as a finalist in the Essentially Ellington Competition.
+In 2007, 2010, 2014, 2018, 2020, 2021, 2025, and 2026, Carroll Senior High’s Jazz Orchestra was selected as a finalist in the Essentially Ellington Competition.
 The Jazz Orchestra was also selected to perform at the 2014 Texas Music Educators Association Convention as the Invited High School Jazz Ensemble.

 Drill Team

-The Southlake Carroll High School Emerald Belles drill team showcase a legacy built on precision dance and community engagement.
 Founded in 1963, the team has national recognition, appearing on shows like America's Got Talent, the Kelly Clarkson Show, and the Netflix series Dancing Queen.
 Other major performances include the Dallas Cowboys, Dallas Mavericks, San Antonio Spurs, Fiesta Texas, and Disney World.
-The team's enduring success is attributed to strong leadership and a culture emphasizing tradition, tenacity, and kindness, fostering a multi-generational sisterhood that extends beyond the football field through extensive community service.
-The team's history demonstrates how a high school extracurricular activity can cultivate lasting bonds and community contributions.

 Debate

 Carroll Senior High's debate team is currently coached by Anthony Brown.
 The Southlake debate team has won 18 state championships total, with wins in Foreign Extemp, Congress, Lincoln Douglas, World Schools Debate, and Dramatic Interp.
 Some notable "Slake" debaters include Azhar Hussain, winner of the 2015 Tournament of Champions national tournament in Congressional Debate, Emma Lin, who was ranked 11th in Congressional debate in 2016, and Southlake SM's who was the most notable team on the 2016 PF circuit.